 It may be tempting to idle in the evening on a boat that has no lights, but without them you are invisible to other watercraft and you are also breaking the law.

-Key boat light regulations you need to know
+Jon boat lights are not optional any more – regulations you need to know

 Your Jon boat must use legally-compliment navigational lights when on the water: